Hecke operators acting on optimal embeddings in indefinite quaternion algebras: Proof of modularity

+The result for general $\alpha_i$ follows from writing each element in terms of the basis, which is orthonormal with respect to the signed intersection number. \end{proof}

+Given a modular form in $S_2(\Gamma_0(DM))^{D-\new}$, we can bump up the level to $DM^2$ to only eliminate all coefficients not coprime to $M$ (see for example Proposition 2.4 of \cite{Rib80}).
+In particular, Theorem \ref{thm:mainthm} follows immediately from this.

-\begin{remark} When $B=\Mat(2,\Q)$, then we are initially working with the open curve $Y_{O}=\Gamma_{\Ord}\backslash\mathbb{H}$.
+\begin{remark} When $D=1$, then we are initially working with the open curve $Y_{O}=\Gamma_{\Ord}\backslash\mathbb{H}$.
 In this case, Poincar\'{e} duality (via the map $\beta$) instead lands in the cohomology of the closed curve $\XO$, relative to the cusps.
-Eichler-Shimura gives the isomorphism to $S_2(\Gamma_0(\mathfrak{M}))\oplus\overline{S_2(\Gamma_0(\mathfrak{M}))}$, as desired. \end{remark}
+Eichler-Shimura gives the isomorphism to $S_2(\Gamma_0(M))\oplus\overline{S_2(\Gamma_0(M))}$, as desired. \end{remark}

-\begin{remark} Following Remark \ref{rem:atkinlehnerdividelevel}, we can consider $W_{p^e}$ for $p^e\mid\mid\mathfrak{M}$, and pretty much everything still works for this operator.
-The difficulty comes in picking up the coefficients $a_{p^e}$, since the action of $W_{p^e}$ on an old form in $S_2(\Gamma_0(\mathfrak{D}\mathfrak{M}))$ can be unpredictable.
-For example, if the oldform comes from $S_2(\Gamma_0(\mathfrak{D}))$, then $W_{p^e}$ would need to act like the Hecke operator $T_{p^e}$ on this space.
-It is unclear as to whether this is fixable or not. \end{remark}
+\begin{remark} In Section \ref{sec:atkinlehner} we defined $W_q$ for $q^e\mid\mid M$, and most of the subsequent theory still works with this operator.
+The difficulty comes in picking up the coefficients $a_q$, since the action of $W_q$ on an oldform in $S_2(\Gamma_0(DM))$ does not pick up $a_q$ (let alone $a_{q^n}$).
+For example, for a newform in $S_2(\Gamma_0(D))$, $W_q$ would need to act like the Hecke operator $T_q$ acting on this space, which does not seem viable.

+One alternate way to treat this would be to also consider the superorders $\Ord'\supseteq\Ord$, and form a linear combination of the intersection series for all such superorders.
+This would allow access to the Hecke operators acting on $S_2(\Gamma_0(Dm))$ for all $m\mid M$, and may allow us to pick up all coefficients. \end{remark}